Understanding Eviction Notices in Kentucky

 Kentucky state law doesn’t define how quickly the eviction hearing must be held after the summons and complaint have been issued.
 The local jurisdiction has the right to determine the timeframe.
 Additionally, tenants are not required to file a written answer to appear at the hearing.

 If the tenant doesn’t show up or the court favors the landlord, the tenant must move out.
-However, the tenant may file an appeal within 7 days of the judgment, depending on whether a specific county has adopted the Uniform Residential Landlord Tenant Act.
+However, depending on whether a specific county has adopted the Uniform Residential Landlord Tenant Act, the tenant may file an appeal within seven days of the judgment.
 If no appeal is filed, the eviction process will continue.

 Step 5: File a Writ of Restitution